This post may contain affiliate links.

 9. Home Automation

-There are a ton of devices that work with Alexa, including smart plugs, thermostats, lights, locks, security cameras, even major appliances.
+There are a ton of devices that work with Alexa, including smart plugs, thermostats, lights, locks, security cameras, and even kitchen appliances, like the Instant Pot.
 Chances are you already have something in your house that can be controlled with your Dot.

 10. Random Info